premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-10-the-perception-of-time.md

 If you don't understand the above statement, please think, there is a reliable way to measure a time at atomic levels.

-Time is a theoretical concept, humans devised to make sense of the sequence of events that happen around us.
+Time is a theoretical concept, we humans devised to make sense of the sequence of events that happen around us.
 It messes up my mind, when physicists dilate, stretch, and stop this theoretical concept, in their explanations and formulae, as if it's a real thing like gravity or electromagnetism.

 ### What is Time Dilation?

-Time dilation is the phenomenon where time slows down relative to an observer due to high velocity (special relativity) or strong gravitational fields (general relativity).
+> Time dilation is the phenomenon where time slows down relative to an observer due to high velocity (special relativity) or strong gravitational fields (general relativity).

 I hope you have seen Interstellar movie, where the lead character Cooper travels close to a black hole, and when he comes back, his daughter Murphy is much older than him.
 They say in the movie, time slows down near black holes.
 That's time dilation.

-Let's take the simple example and build the concept from there
+Let's take a simple example and build the concept from there

 - A man walks a mile in 15 mins.
 - The same man roller skates a mile in 5 mins.
 - The same man walks a mile underwater, in the ocean bed in 2 hours.

-If I ask your observation about this example, what would you say?.
+If I ask for your observation about this example, what would you say?.

 I'd say, the man moves faster on roller skates and moves slower underwater, due to the changes in the environment.
 I'd never ever in my wildest imagination, would say that the time moves faster for the man on roller skates and moves slower for the man underwater.
 You'd laugh.
 Yeah.